Boxford, Massachusetts: Education

 Masconomet Regional Middle School is also located in Boxford, and is attached to the high school.
 There are also three elementary schools in Boxford.
 The Harry Lee Cole School, which serves Preschool through Grade 2, is located near East Boxford center.
-The Spofford Pond School, serving Grades 3 through 6, is located on the western side of the town's geographic center.
-Boxford Academy, Preschool–5th grade, is located in First Church Congregational Boxford on Georgetown Road.
+The Spofford Pond School, serving Grades 3 through 6, is located on the western side of the town's geographic center, near Boxford's town hall.
+Boxford Academy, serving Preschool through Grade 5, is located in First Church Congregational Boxford on Georgetown Road.

-Boxford also has two public elementary schools, Spofford Pond School and Harry Lee Cole School, Cole School as its commonly called is Preschool to 2nd grade, and Spofford goes from 3rd to 6th grade.